 TWU provides support for online students, whether you need help with technical issues, tutoring or other needs.
 Distance Education courses cost exactly the same as face-to-face courses.
 Bills may vary from semester to semester and from other students depending on residency status and academic level.

-To access your course(s) go to the TWU Homepage and select My Courses which can be found either in the top left corner or at the bottom of the page in the footer area.
-The courses offered in Canvas are listed on the My Courses page.
+To access your course(s) go to the TWU Homepage and select My Courses which can be found either in the top left corner under Info for (select Current Students) or at the bottom of the page in the footer area.

 Blackboard and Canvas Help